cfengine/documentation/resources/additional-topics/itil.markdown

 The recorded state of something at a specific point in time.

-CFEngine does not use this term in any of its documentation, though our general understanding of a “benchmark” is that of a standardized performance measurement under special conditions.
+CFEngine does not use this term in any of its documentation, though our general understanding of a "benchmark" is that of a standardized performance measurement under special conditions.
 CFEngine regularly records state and performance data in a variety of ways, for example when making file copies.